Text Shaping in CVE-Agent-Bench — 19 vulnerabilities tested

 FAQ

-How do agents perform on harfbuzz vulnerabilities?
+How do agents perform on text shaping vulnerabilities?

-harfbuzz has 19 samples in CVE-Agent-Bench, the largest per-project sample.
+The text shaping project has 19 samples in CVE-Agent-Bench, the largest per-project sample.
 Font parsing bugs test domain-specific knowledge that varies across agent models.

 Benchmark Results